-Marjorie Taylor Greene says Twitter locked her out of her account
+Marjorie Taylor Greene says Twitter locked her out, platform says it was 'error'

-Georgia Republican says Twitter is assisting Democrats in trying to "silence" her

 Rep. Marjorie Taylor Greene, R-Ga., said Friday that Twitter banned her from her personal account overnight, just as some House Democrats are trying to expel her from Congress.

 Greene's campaign said Twitter notified her around 1 a.m. that her account with more than 380,000 followers was suspended for an unspecified violation of the platform's rules.
-Her account is scheduled to be restored at 12:45 p.m. on Friday.
+Her account was to be restored at 12:45 p.m. on Friday.

+Twitter told Fox News Friday afternoon that Greene should have not have been locked out of her account and it was done "in error."

-"This is yet another attempt by the Silicon Valley Cartel to silence voices that speak out against their far-left woke orthodoxy," Greene's campaign said in a statement to supporters on Friday.
+"This is yet another attempt by the Silicon Valley Cartel to silence voices that speak out against their far-left woke orthodoxy," Greene's campaign said in a statement to supporters on Friday, prior to Twitter's response.

 MARJORIE TAYLOR GREENE TO FACE EXPULSION RESOLUTION FROM DEM CONGRESSMAN